bayareawebpro/searchable-resource/README.md

 }
 ```

-### Options: Sessions / AirLock
+### Options Formatting

 Request options are appended to the output for convenience.
+Options can
-Options will be auto-formatted with labels for usage with forms and filters when sessions are enabled via AirLock or otherwise.
+be auto-formatted with labels for usage with forms and filters by calling
+the `labeled` method on the builder.

 ```
 "options": {